 In order to use this deal, you must use your institutional affiliation when you submit your research.
 For more information about the submission process, head to CUP’s read and publish agreement page.

-If you have any questions about this or any of our other read and publish deals, please do get in touch with the Library, or the Repository Team.
+If you have any questions about this or any of our other read and publish deals, please get in touch with us.

 Once your article has been accepted for publication in a participating journal, you will receive an email containing a link to the “post-acceptance author journey”.
 Upon selecting your publishing options, your affiliation will be validated by your institution, and you will be informed if the APC will be covered by the agreement.

-If you have any questions about using this deal, please contact our Research Support Team, or the REO's Repository Team.
+If you have any questions about using this deal, please contact our team.

 The University of Essex has signed a read and publish deal with John Benjamins covering all of their journals.
 All University of Essex affiliated corresponding authors can publish Open Access in included journals without any extra cost to themselves.
 There is no limit on the number of papers that can be published under this deal.